Tourism in Pakistan

 Tourism and Pakistan’s Economy: A Positive Impact

 Tourism is a fundamental tool for surging economic growth.
 It is one of the seminal economic sources of any country as it provides a country with the opportunities to boost small industries and create numerous sources for livelihood and income generation.
 Thus, it contributes to an increase in the average income of the local community along with improving their living standard.
+For example, the newly developed Luxus Resort at the Attabad Lake in Hunza is attracting a huge number of tourists – automatically creating revenue opportunities for locals.

 Furthermore, it can attract foreign and local investment in the development sector as well as in other industries i.e. the foreign business community, by depicting a positive image of Pakistani society.
 Many countries including Turkey, Malaysia, and UAE have improved their economies through tourism.
 UAE is moving from an oil-based economy to a tourism-based economy at a very fast pace.